navi-08/credit-risk-classification/README.md

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

-****Overview:**
-The purpose of this analysis is to evaluate the performance of a logistic regression model trained with oversampled data for predicting loan categories - healthy (label `0`) and high-risk (label `1`).
-The oversampling is applied to address class imbalance, and the goal is to assess how well the model identifies both types of loans.

-**Model Evaluation Metrics:**
-- **Accuracy:** 99%
-- **Precision (Label `0` - Healthy Loans):** 100%
-- **Recall (Label `0` - Healthy Loans):** 99%
-- **F1-score (Label `0` - Healthy Loans):** 100%
-- **Precision (Label `1` - High-Risk Loans):** 84%
-- **Recall (Label `1` - High-Risk Loans):** 99%
-- **F1-score (Label `1` - High-Risk Loans):** 91%

-**Summary:**
-The logistic regression model, trained with oversampled data, demonstrates exceptional performance in predicting both healthy and high-risk loans.
-It achieves perfect precision and recall for healthy loans and maintains a good balance for high-risk loans.
-The overall accuracy stands at 99%, showcasing the model's robustness.

-**Recommendation:**
-- **Positive Aspects:**
-  - Exceptional performance in identifying healthy loans.
-  - Effective capture of high-risk loans with a good balance between precision and recall.
-  - High overall accuracy and well-balanced metrics indicate model robustness.

-- **Recommendation:**
-  - **Recommended:** The model is recommended for use by the company due to its outstanding performance in accurately classifying both healthy and high-risk loans.
-The high precision and recall scores, along with a 99% accuracy, make it a reliable tool for loan categorization.

-- **Justification:**
-  - The model's ability to achieve a perfect F1-score for healthy loans and a well-balanced F1-score for high-risk loans demonstrates its effectiveness in addressing the company's classification needs.
-The high accuracy further supports its reliability, making it a suitable choice for deployment in a real-world scenario.**